Chapter 2 How will this policy affect me?

 The major requirement of the policy is that all grant proposals (submitted after January 25th, 2023) for mechanisms that require compliance, must include a plan for how they will manage and share their data.

-For certain grant mechanisms for projects that do not generate data, compliance with the policy is not required.
+For certain grant mechanisms for projects that do not generate data, you will not need to submit a DMS plan.
 For certain types of data, sharing is not possible, and a justification will be required instead.

 The following text will discuss several key questions: